SortableJS/Sortable/README.md

 #### `invertSwap` option
 Set to `true` to set the swap zone to the sides of the target, for the effect of sorting "in between" items.
+This option has nothing to do with the `swap` option.

 Read more: https://github.com/SortableJS/Sortable/wiki/Swap-Thresholds-and-Direction#forcing-inverted-swap-zone